 Now I should stress at this point that Larry Lohmann would not necessarily support TEQs either, and a thorough examination of how TEQs relates to the criticisms of carbon trading in his report is something I am currently engaged in, prior to discussing the matter with him directly.

-But having outlined the shortcomings of Cap and Dividend in trying to address peak oil and climate change purely via the price signal, I should outline how TEQs differs in this regard.
+But having outlined the shortcomings of Cap and Dividend in trying to address energy resource depletion and climate change purely via the price signal, I should outline how TEQs differs in this regard.

 Energy, not money